Professor Flatt Authors Viewpoint on Board of Governors Recommendation

 Global Warming and Women

 An Op-ed by Victor Flatt and Donna Surge on the effects of global warming on the world's women.
-Featured in the Chapel Hill News & Observer and the Durham Herald-Sun.
+Featured in the Raleigh News & Observer and the Durham Herald-Sun.
 In a related report () released in June 2011, Plan U.K. and the U.K. Department for International Development addressed the disproportionate impact of climate change on adolescent girls in developing countries.

 Flatt Blogs on Climate Change for the Houston Chronicle